Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Extrasystoles are an extraordinary, premature heart contraction.
-This is the most common type of cardiac arrhythmia, found in all age groups, and also observed in practically healthy people.
-In childhood, the share of extrasystolic arrhythmia accounts for 75% of all arrhythmias.
+Extrasystole is an unscheduled, premature heartbeat.
+This is the most common type of cardiac arrhythmia, occurring in all age groups and also observed in practically healthy people.
+In childhood, extrasystolic arrhythmia accounts for 75% of all arrhythmias.

-A common feature of all varieties of extrasystoles is their premature appearance.
-The adhesion interval (R ~ R) before the extrasystole is shorter than the RR interval of the sinus rhythm.
-Only recording the esophageal ECG can give an accurate topical diagnosis of extrasystole.
+A common feature of all types of extrasystoles is their premature occurrence.
+The coupling interval (R~R) before the extrasystole is shorter than the RR interval of the sinus rhythm.
+Only an esophageal ECG recording can provide an accurate topical diagnosis of extrasystole.

-Ventricular extrasystole - premature with respect to the basic rhythm of excitation, coming from the ventricular myocardium.
-Ventricular extrasystole disturbs the correctness of the heart rhythm due to the prematureness of ventricular contractions, post-extrasystolic pauses and the associated asynchronous excitation of the myocardium.
+Ventricular extrasystole is a premature excitation in relation to the main rhythm, originating from the ventricular myocardium.
+Ventricular extrasystole disrupts the correctness of the heart rhythm due to the premature contractions of the ventricles, post-extrasystolic pauses and the associated asynchrony of myocardial excitation.
 Ventricular extrasystole is often hemodynamically ineffective or accompanied by a decrease in cardiac output.
-The prognosis of ventricular extrasystole depends on the presence or absence of organic heart pathology, the electrophysiological characteristics of the extrasystole (frequency, degree of prematureness, localization), and also on the ability of ventricular extrasystole to have a negative effect on blood circulation - the hemodynamic efficiency of ventricular extrasystole.
+The prognosis of ventricular extrasystole depends on the presence or absence of organic heart pathology, electrophysiological characteristics of extrasystole (frequency, degree of prematurity, localization), as well as the ability of ventricular extrasystole to have a negative effect on blood circulation - the hemodynamic effectiveness of ventricular extrasystole.

 Epidemiology

-The frequency of the ventricular extrasystole depends on the method of their detection.
-With ECG, single ventricular extrasystoles are found in 0.8% of newborns and in 2.2% of adolescents, and in Holter monitoring, 18% of newborns and 50% of adolescents without organic heart disease.
+The frequency of ventricular extrasystoles depends on the method of their detection.
+With ECG, single ventricular extrasystoles are detected in 0.8% of newborns and 2.2% of adolescents, and with Holter monitoring - in 18% of newborns and 50% of adolescents without organic heart disease.

 Causes of ventricular extrasystole in children

-The causes of extrasystole are different, but in the overwhelming majority of cases, these are neurogenic disorders of extracardiac origin.
-Under the action of the parasympathetic system, the permeability of membranes, the level of intracellular and extracellular potassium and sodium changes, the intensity of transmembrane ion currents changes, which is the result of disturbances in excitability, automatism, conduction with the appearance of extrasystole.
-An important pre-exposure factor in the genesis of extrasystolic arrhythmia is often the migration of the rhythm between the sinus and atrioventricular nodes - a consequence of vagotonia, less frequent intoxication in the organic pathology of the heart.
+The causes of extrasystole are different, but in the vast majority of cases these are neurogenic disorders of extracardiac origin.
+Under the influence of the parasympathetic system, membrane permeability, the level of intra- and extracellular potassium and sodium change, the intensity of transmembrane ion currents changes, which results in disturbances of excitability, automatism, conductivity with the occurrence of extrasystole.
+An important pre-exposure factor in the genesis of extrasystolic arrhythmia is often the migration of rhythm between the sinus and atrioventricular nodes - a consequence of vagotonia, less often intoxication in organic pathology of the heart.

-Extrasystolia can be the result of increased automatism of some cells of the conductor system outside the sinus node.
+Extrasystole may be the result of increased automatism of some cells of the conduction system outside the sinus node.

-Diagnostic electrocardiographic criteria are not always sufficient to distinguish between nodal and atrial extrasystoles, therefore the doctor has the right to use the general term "supraventricular extrasystoles".
+Diagnostic electrocardiographic criteria are not always sufficient to distinguish between nodal and atrial extrasystoles, so the physician has the right to use the general term “supraventricular extrasystoles”.

 Another type of extrasystole - ventricular - has long been considered the most common type of rhythm disturbance in children.
-But recently it has been established that many extrasystoles that were previously taken for ventricular, in fact represent supraventricular with an aberrant QRS complex.
-In healthy children, there are more frequent single-focus, as a rule, right ventricular extrasystoles.
+But recently it has been established that many extrasystoles previously considered ventricular are in fact supraventricular with an aberrant QRS complex.
+In healthy children, single, single-focus, usually right-ventricular extrasystoles are more common.
 This extrasystole is based on vegetative dystonia.

 In most cases, idiopathic ventricular extrasystole is asymptomatic.
-About 15% of older children with frequent ventricular extrasystole describe "interruptions" or "dips", "missed strokes" in the heart rhythm.
-Among the other symptoms are asthenovegetative complaints that reflect the dysfunction of the sympathetic or parasympathetic part of the autonomic nervous system (fatigue, sleep disorders, headaches, sudden attacks of weakness, dizziness, poor transport tolerance, cardialgia).
-With ventricular extrasystole, which developed against the background of organic pathology of the heart, the severity of clinical symptoms depends on the underlying disease.
-Electrocardiographic criteria of ventricular extrasystole - the presence of premature contractions of the ventricles with a deformed wide QRS complex (more than 60 ms in children under 1 year, more than 90 ms in children from 1 year to 3 years, more than 100 ms in children 3-10 years, more than 120 ms children older than 10 years), sharply differing in morphology from the main sinus rhythm.
-Pins P are absent or inverted and recorded after the ventricular complex, the ST segment and the G tooth are discordant to the extrasystolic QRS complex, and there may be a drainage complex.
-Ventricular complexes can be hardly expanded or enlarged slightly in ventricular extrasystole from the base of the highly located posterior branching of the left branch of the bundle or with the participation of macro-re-entry along the legs of the bundle.
+About 15% of older children with frequent ventricular extrasystole describe "interruptions" or "gaps", "skipped beats" in the heart rhythm.
+Other symptoms include asthenovegetative complaints reflecting dysfunction of the sympathetic or parasympathetic division of the autonomic nervous system (rapid fatigue, sleep disturbances, headaches, sudden attacks of weakness, dizziness, poor tolerance of transport, cardialgia).
+In ventricular extrasystole that develops against the background of organic heart pathology, the severity of clinical symptoms depends on the underlying disease.
+Electrocardiographic criteria of ventricular extrasystole are the presence of premature ventricular contractions with a deformed wide QRS complex (more than 60 ms in children under 1 year, more than 90 ms in children from 1 year to 3 years, more than 100 ms in children 3-10 years, more than 120 ms in children over 10 years), which sharply differs in morphology from the main sinus rhythm.
+The P waves are absent or inverted and are recorded after the ventricular complex, the ST segment and the G wave are discordant with the extrasystolic QRS complex, and fusion complexes are possible.
+Ventricular complexes may be almost not expanded or expanded slightly with ventricular extrasystole from the base of the high posteroinferior branching of the left bundle branch of His or with the participation of macro-re-entry along the bundle branches of His.

-Topical non-invasive diagnosis of ventricular extrasystole according to ECG data is performed on the basis of a number of algorithms.
-Right ventricular extrasystoles are characterized by the morphology of the ventricular complex by the type of blockage of the left leg of the bundle of the Hisnia, left ventricular - by the type of blockade of the right leg of the bundle.
-This rule has exceptions, due to the fact that ECG data reflect more subepicardial electrophysiological processes, and extrasystoles emanating from zones located endocardially can change their morphology.
-Overcoming a considerable distance from the endocardium to the epicardium.
-The most unfavorable load (sympathetic), as well as early and super-early ventricular extrasystoles, superimposed on the descending bend of the T wave, its apex or ascending knee, sometimes to the end of the ST segment of the previous normal QRS complex.
+Topical noninvasive diagnostics of ventricular extrasystole based on ECG data is performed based on a number of algorithms.
+Right ventricular extrasystoles are characterized by the ventricular complex morphology of the left bundle branch block type, left ventricular extrasystoles are characterized by the right bundle branch block type.
+This rule has exceptions due to the fact that ECG data reflect subepicardial electrophysiological processes to a greater extent, and extrasystoles originating from endocardial zones can change their morphology.
+Overcoming a significant distance from the endocardium to the epicardium.
+The most unfavorable are load (sympathetic-dependent), as well as early and very early ventricular extrasystoles superimposed on the descending knee of the T wave, its apex or ascending knee, sometimes on the end of the ST segment of the preceding normal QRS complex.

-Children with extrasystole in the structure of vegetative dystonia make complaints of a traditional property - fatigue, irritability, dizziness, periodic headache, etc. An analysis of the history of life of these children shows that 2/3 children with extrasystole had pathology of the pre- and perinatal period.
-The role of foci of chronic infection, in particular of chronic tonsillitis, in the genesis of extrasystoles, as shown in recent years, is clearly exaggerated.
-Even tonsillectomy does not save the children from this arrhythmia, which confirms only the pre-disposition role of this type of pathology.
-According to their physical development, children with extrasystole do not differ from their peers.
-Therefore, the clinical evaluation of the extrasystole should be carried out necessarily comprehensively, taking into account complaints, anamnesis, the state of the cardiovascular, central and autonomic nervous systems.
+Children with extrasystole in the structure of vegetative dystonia present complaints of a traditional nature - increased fatigue, irritability, dizziness, periodic headache, etc. Analysis of the life history of these children shows that 2/3 of children with extrasystole had pathology of the pre- and perinatal period.
+The role of foci of chronic infection, in particular chronic tonsillitis, in the genesis of extrasystole, as shown in recent years, is clearly exaggerated.
+Even tonsillectomy does not relieve children of this arrhythmia, which confirms only the predispositional role of this type of pathology.
+In terms of their physical development, children with extrasystole do not differ from their peers.
+Therefore, clinical assessment of extrasystole must be carried out comprehensively, taking into account complaints, anamnesis, the state of the cardiovascular, central and vegetative nervous systems.

-An important feature of extrasystole in autonomic dystonia is a decrease in the frequency of extrasystoles in the orthoposition, with physical loads (bicycle ergometry), with a sample with atropine, which confirms the dependence of the arrhythmia on the condition of the parasympathetic department of the ANS (the so-called labile resting extrasystoles).
-Cardiologists divide the extrasystoles into rare (up to 5 in 1 min), medium frequency (6-15 per 1 min), frequent (more than 15 extrasystolic complexes in 1 min).
-It is customary to count extrasystoles for 100 QRS complexes; The components of more than 10% are considered to be frequent.
-When using daily heart rate monitoring, there is a clear connection between the frequency of the extrasystoles and the functional states of the child's organism - the contraction of the extrasystoles during the period of maximum activity, play; acceleration - in the period of relative dormancy, in the deep stages of sleep.
+An important feature of extrasystole in vegetative dystonia is a decrease in the frequency of extrasystoles in the orthostatic position, during physical exertion (bicycle ergometry), during a test with atropine, which confirms the dependence of arrhythmia on the state of the parasympathetic division of the ANS (the so-called labile extrasystoles of rest).
+Cardiologists divide extrasystoles into rare (up to 5 per 1 min), medium frequency (6-15 per 1 min), frequent (more than 15 extrasystolic complexes per 1 min).
+It is customary to count extrasystoles per 100 QRS complexes; frequent are those that make up more than 10%.
+When using daily heart rhythm monitoring, a clear connection is noted between the frequency of extrasystoles and the functional states of the child's body - a decrease in the frequency of extrasystoles during the period of maximum activity, play; an increase in frequency - during a period of relative rest, in the deep stages of sleep.

-In the autonomic nervous system, evaluated on the basis of traditional criteria, in children with extrasystole the predominance of the parasympathetic department - vagotonia - or dystonia with prevalence of vagotonic signs (marbling of the skin, increased sweating, diffuse red, rising dermographism, etc.) is noted.
-These children often suffer from vestibulopathy, increased meteorological dependence and meteotropism.
-They have other viscervegetative manifestations - nocturnal enuresis, biliary dyskinesia, gastroduodenitis.
+In the autonomic nervous system, assessed on the basis of traditional criteria, children with extrasystole have a predominance of the parasympathetic section - vagotonia - or dystonia with prevalence of vagotonic signs (marbling of the skin, increased sweating, diffuse, red, elevated dermographism, etc.).
+These children often suffer from vestibulopathy, increased meteosensitivity and meteotropism.
+They have other viscerovegetative manifestations - nocturnal enuresis, biliary dyskinesia, gastroduodenitis.

-The study of the central nervous system of children with extrasystole reveals a rough residual symptomatology in the form of separate microorganic signs.
-Their combination with hypertensive hydrocephalic syndrome, diagnosed by craniograms and echoencephaloscopy, indicates the residual nature of organic cerebral insufficiency, which is the result of unfavorable course of pregnancy, childbirth.
-Analysis of the state of nonspecific brain systems in children with extrasystole, carried out by the polygraph method in different functional states, shows the dysfunction of the structures of the limbic-reticular complex, which is manifested by the insufficiency of activating and the predominance of deactivating (inhibitory) devices.
-Cerebral changes are more pronounced with right ventricular extrasystoles with an aberrant QRS complex.
-Local epileptic activity on the electroencephalogram was not observed in patients with extrasystole.
+The study of the central nervous system of children with extrasystole reveals mild residual symptoms in the form of individual microorganic signs.
+Their combination with hypertensive-hydrocephalic syndrome diagnosed by craniograms and echoencephaloscopy indicates a residual nature of organic cerebral insufficiency resulting from an unfavorable course of pregnancy and childbirth.
+Analysis of the state of nonspecific systems of the brain of children with extrasystole, conducted by the polygraphic method in different functional states, shows dysfunction of the structures of the limbic-reticular complex, manifested by insufficiency of activating and predominance of deactivating (inhibitory) apparatuses.
+Cerebral changes are more pronounced in right ventricular extrasystoles with an aberrant QRS complex.
+Local epileptic activity on the electroencephalogram in patients with extrasystole was not noted.

 In the psychological aspect, this category of patients was largely similar to children with arterial hypotension.
-At the same time, anxiety and depressive disorders with extrasystole are much less severe, hypochondriacal fixation is less in the state of one's own health.
-It should be noted that, in spite of emotional lability and high level of neuroticism, children with extrasystole had a good time at school, the number of interpersonal conflicts in them was significantly less than with other types of arrhythmias.
+At the same time, anxiety and depressive disorders with extrasystole were expressed much more mildly, hypochondriacal fixation on the state of one's own health was less.
+It should be noted that, despite emotional lability and a high level of neuroticism, children with extrasystole did well at school, the number of interpersonal conflicts they had was significantly less than with other types of arrhythmia.

 Where does it hurt?